 This has been called a game-changer by teachers.
 New or refurbished, it’s worth the small investment.
 It removes background noise, allows teachers to speak in a quiet voice to activate Alexa, and most importantly, allows for use with the Echo device muted.

-Why not have Alexa remind you.
-Say “Alexa, remind me to delete voice recordings every Friday at 3:30pm”, or whichever time works.
+Manual deletion - use Alexa reminders to prompt you e.g. “Alexa, remind me to delete voice recordings every Friday at 3:30pm”.

 5. Turn off Automatic voice recognition